 What you need to keep in mind is that this style is only suitable for men who enjoy a strong moustache growth.
 The reason being your moustache ends have to grow long enough to at least reach your lower chin region.
 Some men prefer to grow it as long as the jaw line or even further but that is a bit too much for regular look.
 This style is most definitely not acceptable in a professional environment.

-You need to start off by growing out a regular moustache.
+To style Fu Manchu moustache you need to start off by growing out a regular moustache.
 As it gets longer and thicker, you need to regularly apply natural beard oil.
 Coconut based would help best enhance your moustache growth.
 But make sure you don’t leave it too greasy all day long as that will lead to oiliness and pimples.
 Make sure you apply more towards both ends as that is the part of your moustache that needs to grow long.
 You should ideally keep your moustache thick rather than sleek as that is the trending style.
 As for the main body of your moustache, use a moustache comb to straighten it out.
 This is a casual moustache style and need not be uptight.

 Use a trimmer to maintain the length of moustache hair and a pair of scissors to get rid of any rogue or shapeless hair.
 Also, ideally keep your beard clean shaven.
 Even stubble is not suitable with this look.
 While goatee and sole patch are commonly styled with this moustache, it may look a bit over the top, especially if you going for a long Fu Manchu.